cvs-health/android-compose-accessibility-techniques/doc/AutomatedComposeAccessibilityTesting.md

 }
 ```

-To verify actual application texts, use `createAndroidComposeRule<MainActivity>()`, and retrieve string values with `testRule.activity.getString(R.string.sample_screen_heading)`.
+Note: To verify actual application texts, use `createAndroidComposeRule<MainActivity>()`, and retrieve string values with `testRule.activity.getString(R.string.sample_screen_heading)`.

-* Verify that toggleable layouts are toggleable and do toggle:
+* Verify that toggleable layouts are toggleable and do toggle

 For example: